Naitik1208/JIOFIBER/README.md

-# JF CUSTOMIZATIONS
+8# JF CUSTOMIZATIONS
 TIPS, TRICKS AND HACKS FOR JIO ROUTERS <br />
 This repository contains all the files and instructions to customize your JF ONT Gateway.
 You can find instructions for miscellaneous customizations below. <br />
-All instructions are testen on JIOFIBER JCOW404 and JCOW4032 <br/>
+All instructions are tested on JIOFIBER JCOW404 <br/>
 # Instuctions:-

 1.[Decrypt Config file](https://github.com/Naitik1208/JF-ROUTER/blob/main/Instructions/Decrypt%20Config%20File.md)